s3cur3/tylerayoung.com/about.md

 I'm a product-focused developer who likes creating things that makes people’s lives better.
 I’ve spent more than a decade in software working on soft-real time systems, including collaborative mapmaking, game dev, video streaming, and IoT command-and-control systems.

+Today, I work at a company called [Jump](https://jump.ai), where we're making financial advisors' lives easier.

-Today, I'm building a new take on website monitoring called [SleepEasy](https://www.sleepeasy.app) and doing contracting & consulting on the side.
-I blog about the behind-the-scenes stuff (tech choices, marketing, customer development, and more) in the [#BuildInPublic](/category/build-in-public/) category here.
+In the past, I built a new take on website monitoring called [SleepEasy](https://www.sleepeasy.app) while doing contracting & consulting on the side.
+I blogged about the behind-the-scenes stuff (tech choices, marketing, customer development, and more) in the [#BuildInPublic](/category/build-in-public/) category here.

-In the past, I’ve been fortunate to work on a handful of other interesting projects:
+I’ve been fortunate to work on a handful of other interesting projects:

 * [Felt](https://felt.com), an outrageously powerful tool for making maps on the internet.
 Our tech stack was Elixir, React, and Postgres, deployed on Render.
 * [CBTea](https://www.cbtea.app), a Phoenix LiveView app that acts as a journal for a core exercise in cognitive behavioral therapy (CBT).
 See the announcement post [here](/2023/07/28/cbtea-release/).